yohasebe/monadic-chat-cli/templates/chat.md

 - avoid giving a response that is the same or similar to one of the previous responses in "conversation"
 - program code in the response must be embedded in a code block in the markdown text
 - the value of "response" must be included in the value of "conversation"
 - the "response" contains your response, not the prompt
 - the value of "response" must be different from any of your previous responses
 - update the value of "num_tokens" with the number of tokens contained in the new value of "conversation"
+- escape all double quotes in the JSON object

 Wrap the JSON object with "<JSON>\n" and "\n</JSON>"